 The Trust invests only in gold.
 As a result, the Trust's holding are not diversified.
 Accordingly, the Trust's net asset value may be more volatile than another investment vehicle with a more broadly diversified portfolio and may fluctuate substantially over time.
-The price of gold can be volatile because gold is comparatively less liquid than other commodities.
-Fluctuations in the price of gold are expected to have a direct impact on the value of the shares.
+The price of gold can be volatile.
+Fluctuations in the price of gold are expected to have a direct impact on the value of the Shares.